A lower bound on the saturation number and a strengthening for triangle-free graphs: Introduction

-In what follows, we strengthen~\eqref{eq:trianglefreeCP} for a general graph $H$ by considering not only the maximum degree of an endpoint of each edge in $H$, but the maximum degree of a neighbor of one of its endpoints.
+In what follows, we provide a different strengthening of~\eqref{eq:trianglefreeCP} for a general graph $H$ by considering not only the maximum degree of an endpoint of each edge in $H$, but also the maximum degree of a neighbor of one of its endpoints.
 To do so, we define two weight functions on the edge set of $H$.

 \begin{defn} For each edge $uv$ in a graph $H$, let